AuroransSolis/PBP/readme.md

 do `cargo run --release --bin client`.
 Unfortunately, the `--release` is not optional, since the `is_valid_square()` function in both the host and client make use of overflow as part of testing whether or not the input is a perfect square.
 This causes panics in debug builds.

+Other things:
+- the number of threads spawned by each client is a `const` value in
+`client.rs`.
+Feel free to change this to suit whatever machine you're running on.
+- The maximum `X` value is a `const` value in `host.rs`.
+Feel free to change this to suit whatever you want.
+[DWTFYW license pending?]